 2) Collaborate with group members to come up with 2 or more suggestions towards working with a client in the context of DBT.

 4) Share in a confidential group how you used at least one DBT skill in your own life each month.

 5) Participate in discussions about DBT skills

 CBMT Domain Areas:

 IVA1-5 Professional Development- engage in collaborative work with colleagues, seek out and utilize supervision and/or consultation, review research and literature in MT and related disciples

 IIA2o.
 Provide music therapy experiences to address client’s coping skills

 II.A.3a and b: Recognize how the (DBT) behavioral and cognitive theoretical orientations inform music therapy practice

 DBT Consultation Group for Music Therapists and Allied Health Professionals is approved by the Certification Board for Music Therapists (CBMT) for 16 CMTEs-Continuing Music Therapy Education credits. .
-Deborah Spiegel MT-BC, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.
+The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.